FAQs

 We specialize in what primary care should be — proactive, preventive, personalized, and healthspan-oriented.
 But primary care as a legal term is something else.
 ACA-mandated insurance requires you to select or be assigned a legal primary care provider within your insurance network.
 We do not accept assignment as a primary care provider with any insurance company, and we are not in-network for any insurance company.

-For many of our patients, Dr. Abendroth is their primary doctor and personal physician.
-We manage nearly all conditions that a conventional primary care doctor would manage, and some that they would not.
-And, we practice Medicine 3.0, a proactive, personalized, preventive, and performance-oriented style of medicine that is not offered through insurance-dictated conventional care.
-We can:
+For our concierge patients, Dr. Abendroth is their personal physician.
+We manage nearly all conditions that a conventional primary care doctor would manage, and many that they would not.
+And, we practice Medicine 3.0, a proactive, personalized, preventive, and performance-oriented style of medicine that is not offered through insurance-driven conventional care.

 We do not currently perform Pap smears and pelvic exams, and recommend that women have annual pelvic exams with an experienced gynecologist.
 This is covered entirely under ACA-mandated insurance policies, where it is referred to as a “well woman exam.”
 We also do not provide pregnancy care.